 A historic luxury property with water views and elegant rooms.

-Cocktails and relaxation on the hotel veranda.
+Cocktails, introductions, and overview of the trip on the hotel veranda.

-In the heart of Edgartown serving
+In the Harbor View Hotel, serving

 modern coastal cuisine with local ingredients.